Azure/prometheus-collector/mixins/kubernetes/rules/windows_recording_rules/README.md

 Run the `.\create_rules.ps1` script to deploy the recording rules to your cluster.

-`Note: This script uses the az cli for logging in and deploying the recording rules to the cluster.`
+`Note: This script uses the az cli for logging in and deploying the recording rules to the cluster.
+Please use the latest version of the az cli for the best experience.`

 The dashboards can be found checked in the `\otelcollector\deploy\dashboard\dashboards` folder.

 Please import the below mentioned files to see the metrics from the recording rules deployed using the script.

--   k8s-resources-windows-cluster
+-   Kubernetes _ Compute Resources _ Cluster(Windows)
--   k8s-resources-windows-namespace
+-   Kubernetes _ Compute Resources _ Cluster(Windows)
--   k8s-resources-windows-pod
+-   Kubernetes / Compute Resources / Pod(Windows)